7 Things to Do Before You Get a Real Estate License

 Sphere of Influence

 The easiest way to build your database is by starting with the people you know.
 Also called your “sphere of influence” or SOI.
-This means adding people to your database like friends, family, people at your place of worship, and parents and teachers from the PTA meeting.
+This means adding people to your databases like friends, family, people at your place of worship, and parents and teachers from the PTA meeting.

 Don’t forget to share with everyone that you’ll be getting into the real estate field!
 Let them know that soon you will be there to help them with all of their real estate needs or questions.
 Plant that seed that you will be their top real estate resource.

 You may be asking yourself where you should be putting all these contacts.
 Don’t overthink it.
 You don’t have to invest in anything fancy right away.
-Your database can be a simple spreadsheet or the “Contacts” area within your email system.
+Your database can be a simple spreadsheet or the “contacts” area within your email system.

 #2 Research Your Real Estate Sector

 When you your real estate license, you have the option of doing residential sales or commercial real estate.
 Although each sector will allow you to work with buyers and sellers, there are a few differences between the two, such as training and day-to-day practice.

 For instance, residential real estate is a good choice if you enjoy connecting with people on a personal level.
 When practicing in this sector, the focus is more on knowing the demographics of an area and being more hands-on with your client.

 The focus of commercial real estate is primarily for investment.
 This sector is great for people who enjoy analyzing properties for their profitability and dealing with data, such as statistics.
 Transactions in commercial real estate are usually more complex and time-consuming than in residential but yield higher commissions due to price points.